-All PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL teachers receive training in standards deconstruction, use of the testing blueprints, careful analysis of assessment data, and induction to the PUC model of effective teaching to support a college-ready environment that provides a high level of instruction.
+All PUC Triumph teachers receive training in standards deconstruction, use of the testing blueprints, careful analysis of assessment data, and induction to the PUC model of effective teaching to support a college-ready environment that provides a high level of instruction.
 From this carefully guided work each teacher develops a standard driven, time bound scope & sequence with specific learning targets and 'big ideas' for each unit and lesson.
-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL teachers will use the CA CCSS and the CA Content Standards as the backbone for the development of a scope and sequence.
-This scope and sequence will be used to make instructional plans and write lessons.
+PUC Triumph teachers will use the CA CCSS and the CA Content Standards as the backbone for the development of a scope and sequence.
+This scope and sequence is used to make instructional plans and write lessons.
 The scope will inform the breadth of curriculum that students must be taught.
-The sequence will guide how the skills and subject material will be instructionally presented over time.
+The sequence will guide how the skills and subject material is instructionally presented over time.
 The two work together in synchronization; they both have implications for the other.
-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL scope and sequence will be both horizontally and vertically aligned.
-Appropriate grade level and crossgrade level teams will be established to maximize collaboration on scope and sequence decisions.
-PUC CALS CHARTER MIDDLE & EARLY COLLEGE HIGH SCHOOL teachers will modify their scope and sequence to ensure gaps in skills or content are addressed.
+PUC Triumph scope and sequence is both horizontally and vertically aligned.
+Appropriate grade level and cross-grade level teams is established to maximize collaboration on scope and sequence decisions.
+PUC Triumph teachers will modify their scope and sequence to ensure gaps in skills or content are addressed.
 There are many variables that inform a teacher's scope and sequence but most important is the data teachers constantly collect and analyze.
 This data informs their lesson planning and includes planning for individual, small group or whole group needs.

-Since California began CAASPP testing PUC, as an organization, has ensured that teachers are prepared to impart students with the knowledge and skills they need to succeed in college and in their careers.
+Since California began CAASPP testing, PUC, as an organization, has ensured that teachers are prepared to impart students with the knowledge and skills they need to succeed in college and in their careers.
 PUC has utilized some of the resources provided by Engage NY and NYSED.
-Our focus has been on the six instructional shifts in ELA and Math.
+Our focus has been on the six instructional shifts in ELA and Math